makeabilitylab/physcomp/electronics/electricity-basics.md

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/ElectronFlowVsConventionalCurrent_PhetSimulation_ByJonFroehlich.mp4" type="video/mp4" />
 </video>
-**Figure.** In electric circuits, negatively charged particles (electrons) move from the negative terminals of a battery (or voltage source) to the positive—this is called *electron flow*; however, when we model circuits (and use circuit formulas), we use *conventional current*, which moves in the opposite direction.
+**Figure.** In the animation above, we are showing the **same** two electrical circuits but the difference between *electron flow* and *current flow*.
+In circuits, negatively charged particles (electrons) move from the negative terminals of a battery (or voltage source) to the positive—this is called *electron flow*; however, when we model circuits (and use circuit formulas), we use *conventional current*, which moves in the opposite direction.
 {: .fs-1 }

 In electric circuits, we use *conventional current* to model the flow of charge from the positive terminal of the voltage source to the negative; however, electrons actually move in the *opposite* direction (called *electron flow*).
 This causes great confusion!